BishalN/Noof/README.md

 - Add a search bar in sidebar just like notion search with note, tags, notebooks

 - handle the subsidebar if no notebook is selected

-- the editor title is still sometimes untitled